hackingguy/hackingguy/README.md

 ### Hi there, I'm Akash Chhabra - aka [hackingguy][website] 👋

 ## I love doing Web App Pentesting, Backend Development and Programming!
-- 🔭 I’m currently in college pursuing my B.Tech and doing a SDE Intern.
+- 🔭 I’m currently in college pursuing my B.Tech and upcoming Software Developer at Oracle.
-- 🌱 I’m currently trying to improve my problem solving skills.
+- 🌱 I’m love to work in Backend and Penetration Testing stuff.
 - 🥅 Contribute more to Open Source projects
 - ⚡ Fun fact: I love to hack and learn all day